aiven/aiven-docs/docs/products/postgresql/howto/optimize-pg-slow-queries.md

 ### Move read-only queries to a remote read-only replica

 You can also create a
-[remote read-only replica](create-read-replica) services in the same or different cloud/region providing a dedicated read-only service that you can use to reduce the query load on the primary service for read-only queries.
+[remote read-only replica](create-read-replica) service in the same or a different cloud or region that you can use to reduce the query load on the primary service for read-only queries.

 ## Related pages